MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 When writing the progress from multiple threads, tracking becomes difficult because when running parallel processes in PowerShell, each process has it's own runspace.
 To get around this, you can use a [synchronized hashtable](/dotnet/api/system.collections.hashtable.synchronized).
-A synced hashtable is a thread safe data structure that can be edited by multiple threads simultaneously without throwing an error.
+A synced hashtable is a thread safe data structure that can be modified by multiple threads simultaneously without throwing an error.

 ### Set up